zyteo/TheShelterPeople/readme.md

 - Changed database models from unstructured MongoDB to structured PostgreSQL
 - Cage 6/7 will be set to cage 6 as cage is now defined as integer
 - Improved selection list for updating cat details
+- Changed map provider from Google Maps to Leaflet Maps

 ### Added